 What to Serve with Coconut Flour Pancakes:

 The topping options here are pretty limitless.
 I love serving them with some nut butter and fresh fruit, like strawberries or blueberries.
 You can also add a scoop of coconut yogurt or dollop of mascarpone cheese (if not making dairy free/paleo).
 And of course, a drizzle of maple syrup, date syrup, or agave to finish them off.

 Can this Recipe be Doubled?

 This recipe can easily be doubled, or even tripped, if serving more than one.
 You can also make extra to enjoy at a later time.
 Just wrap the leftovers in plastic wrap or foil, and refrigerate until ready to eat.
 To reheat, pop them in the toaster oven (or standard toaster) until warm.

 From my professional experience, these gluten free pancakes are best enjoyed in PJ’s with a hot mug of coffee.
 Perfect for Sunday morning, yet quick enough for any busy weekday.

 Best Ever Coconut Flour Pancakes for One (Paleo)

 - 1 large egg + 1 egg white

-- Heat a large non-stick skillet over medium heat.
-Spray with non-stick spray or add 1 tsp of coconut oil or butter.
+- Heat a large skillet over medium heat.
+Grease with cooking spray or oil of choice.